nh-server/switch-guide/docs/extras/dumping_title_keys.md

-# Backup Keys
+# Dumping Title Keys
-This section is for making a backup of your console keys.
+This section is for dumping your games' title keys.

 &nbsp;

 !!! danger "Advanced users only!"
-	Keys are meant for decrypting game dumps, usually for modding purposes.
+	Title keys are meant for decrypting game dumps, usually for modding purposes.
 Most users won't need this.

 &nbsp;